OCA/sale-workflow/sale_delivery_state/readme/DESCRIPTION.rst

 This module also works with delivery.carrier fees that are added as a sale order line.
 Thoses line are special as they will never be considered delivered.
-Delivery fees lines are ignored in the computation of the delivery state.
+Delvery fees lines are ignored in the computation of the delivery state.